OpenTreeOfLife/reference-taxonomy/registry/README.md

 new version - the registrations given in the constraints will not resolve (assuming the children have been deleted rather than moved).
 It is highly desirable that the registration, which contains the appropriate metadata, resolve to the new node A nonetheless.
-Work in progress.
+This contingency is supported by the resolution rules given above.

 Suppose that a node A has no children in a tree, but node A has children in a new version of the tree.
-We will have a registration for A containing no topological constraints, and the registration will resolve fine to A in the original version.
-It should also resolve to the child-possessing A node in the new version.
-I think this works but it should be tested.
+We will have a registration for A containing no topological constraints, and the registration will resolve to A in the original version.
+It also resolve to the child-possessing A node in the new version, assuming all of the new A's resolved topological constraints are satisfied.

 ### Polytomy refinement

-Suppose a tree has (using Newick notation) the arrangement (A,B,C)E, i.e. it has a node E with direct children A, B, C.  The tree is then 'revised' to have ((A,B)D,C)E.  What registrations are assigned to nodes D and E in the new version?
+Suppose a tree contains the arrangement (using Newick notation) (A,B,C)E, i.e. it has a node E with direct children A, B, C.  The tree is later 'revised' to have ((A,B)D,C)E.  What registrations are assigned to nodes D and E in the new version?
 This depends on which samples were chosen when E was originally registered, and on what metadata is